uk-gov-mirror/ONSdigital.companies-house-big-data-project/readme.md

 # Companies House Accounts

 This project aims to independently source XBRL and PDF data from the Companies House accounts website, and produce a merged data set of processed data for build and archive.
-The high-level processes are:
+The high-level flow for each process is as follows:

+# XBRL
 1. Web-scrape all XBRL data from the companies house accounts website.
-2. Process web-scraped XBRL data by unzipping it, and then converting all data into their csv equivalent.
+2. Unpack xbrl files and parse them using xml / html method (BeautifulSoup), converting them into there csv equivalents.
+3. Filter csv files to produce subsets of the xbrl tags tah tare required for various internal ONS stakeholders.
+# PDF
-3. Web-scrape filled accounts from companies house as pdf data.
+1. Web-scrape filled accounts from companies house as pdf data.
-4. Convert each page of the pdf into separate images.
+2. Convert each page of the pdf into separate images.
-5. Create a model of a Cascade Classifier
+3. Create a model of a Cascade Classifier
-6. Apply Classifier to identify and extract the cover page and the balance sheet from converted filled accounts data.
+4. Apply Classifier to identify and extract the cover page and the balance sheet from converted filled accounts data.
-7. Implement Classifier performance metrics to determine the accuracy and precision of the Classifier.
+5. Implement Classifier performance metrics to determine the accuracy and precision of the Classifier.
-8. Apply Optical Character Recognition (OCR) to images that have been classified in step 5 to convert into text data.
+6. Apply Optical Character Recognition (OCR) to images that have been classified in step 5 to convert into text data.
-9. Apply Natural Language Processes (NLP) to text data extracted in step 7 to extract patterns from the raw text data.
+7. Apply Natural Language Processes (NLP) to text data extracted in step 7 to extract patterns from the raw text data.
-10. Merge processed XBRL data from step 2 with data generated from step 8.
+8. Merge processed XBRL data from step 2 with data generated from step 8.

 ## Webscraping Policy
 The webscraping done in this project is achieved by utilsing [Scrapy](https://scrapy.org/) and strictly adheres to the [ONS Web Scraping Policy](https://www.ons.gov.uk/aboutus/transparencyandgovernance/datastrategy/datapolicies/webscrapingpolicy).